edunham/CFPs/README.md

 My main goal in building this repository is to reduce the number of times per year that I have to think about conference deadlines.
-Think of its structure as a false database optimized for queries by date: I need only `grep -i monthname` on the first of each month, and the file paths which result will represent all conferences with relevant dates occurring in that month.
+Think of its structure as a pretend database optimized for queries by date: I need only `grep -ri monthname` on the first of each month, and the file paths which result will represent all conferences with relevant dates occurring in that month.
 This incidentally also facilitates carrying around other information, such as my